strickek/ReadWriteDlm2.jl/README.md

-## New Function `writedlm2()`
+## New Function `writedlm2()`:

     writedlm2(f::IO, A; options...)
     writedlm2(f::IO, A, delim; options...)
     writedlm2(filename::AbstractString, A; options...)
     writedlm2(filename::AbstractString, A, delim; options...)

-By default a preprocessing of floats takes place, which are parsed to strings with decimal mark changed from `'.'` to `','`.
-With an keyword argument an other decimal mark can be defined, to switch off preprocessing set this to `decimal='.'`.
+By default a pre-processing of floats takes place, which are parsed to strings with decimal mark changed from `'.'` to `','`.
+With a keyword argument another decimal mark can be defined, to switch off preprocessing set this to `decimal='.'`.
 By default `3000.0` is written as `3e3` - same as Base readdlm() does - to write like normal print set keyword argument `write_short=false`.

-The columns will be separated by `';'`, an other `delim` (Char or String) can be defined.
+The columns will be separated by `';'`, another `delim` (Char or String) can be defined.
 In addition to Base writedlm() function the output format for Date and DateTime data can be defined with format strings.
-Default are the ISO formats.
+Defaults are the ISO formats.

 ### Documentation For Base.writedlm()